riqra/riqra-challenge/backend.md

 # Backend Developer

+The assignment is designed to check your coding and problem-solving skills.
+It is intentionally made too big.
+We suggest you spend a maximum of 4-5 hours on it, therefore you need to decide which parts of the system you will code and which you will mock.
+For example, we are more interested in Architecture and Domain model design than in Database setup or resolver implementations.

+What we evaluate in the code:

+- Domain model design (usage of DDD concepts: aggregates, value objects, domain services, etc)
+- Messaging (Commands and Events)
+- Code organization (modularity, dependencies between modules, etc)
+- Exception handling and logging
+- Writing and organizing tests
+- Task-based asynchronous programming

 The challenge is to build a GraphQL API with a tiny set of the features we currently have in production.

 Basically a user should be able to login or signup, and start adding products to its shopping cart to finally make a purchase and receive an email notification with a summary.